Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Pricing and price sensitivities

 \section{Pricing and price sensitivities}

-The characteristic function found in section \ref{charsection} is needed to obtain analytical formulae for the valuation of European-type derivatives having a sufficiently regular payoff $F$.
-In the present section we find a semi-analytical formula based on an inversion integral which extends the standard Fourier-inversion machinery to our multivariate context.
+The characteristic function found in section \ref{charsection} is needed to obtain analytical formulae for the valuation of European-type derivatives with a sufficiently regular payoff $F$.
+In the present section we find a semi-analytical formula based on an inversion integral that extends the standard Fourier-inversion machinery to our multivariate context.

-Recall that since all the involved processes are Markovian, it makes sense treating $\Phi_{t_0}(z,w)$ like a Gauss-Green integral kernel depending only on some given initial states at time $t_0$.
-The following proposition extends both theorem 1 of \cite{LewisPaper} and proposition 3.1 of \cite{Torricelli}:
+Recall that since all the involved processes are Markovian, it makes sense to treat $\Phi_{t_0}(z,w)$ like a Gauss-Green integral kernel depending only on some given initial states at time $t_0$.
+The following proposition extends both theorem 1 of Lewis (2000) and proposition 3.1 of Torricelli (2013):